 Iceland might be cold year-long, but it sure gets warm when you realize that salaries here are among the best in Europe.
 And if you’re wondering what it the minimum salary in Iceland this year, as well as what is the average wage in the country in 2022, you’re at the right place!

-This is exactly what we are going to discuss within this article.
-Because I know that the answers to these two questions are essential keys with one of the most powerful impacts upon your decision to move to Iceland.
+This is exactly what we are going to discuss in this article.
+Because I know that the answers to these two questions are essential keys to unlocking Iceland as a potential country to move to.

-After all, the minimum and average wage you may earn will offer you a clue upon the living standards and purchase power, so it’s something you are right to worry about.
+After all, the minimum and average wage you may earn will offer you a clue upon the living standards and general cost of living, so it’s good to know if you can afford.

 We will go through all these aspects as well later on – so I recommend you keep reading until the end of the article.
 For now, anyway, let’s focus on the income.

-In Iceland, laws haven’t regulated a country-wide minimum salary that a full-time employee will get guaranteed for their work – but you should expect to get at least 180,000 ISK per month (around 1,250 Euros).
+In Iceland, laws haven’t regulated a country-wide minimum salary but in practice you should expect to get at least 180,000 ISK per month (around 1,250 Euros).
 This is the NET salary, making Iceland one of the best countries in Europe in terms of minimum guranateed income.